Views From The Captain’s Chair! Episode Twenty-Eight: The Data Is A Lie!

 He is the author of the bestselling Z-Burbia series for Severed Press as well as the Apex Trilogy (DEAD MECH, The Americans, Metal and Ash), Mega,AntiBio, and the YA zombie novel Little Dead Man, as well as the forthcoming (October) Teen horror novel Intentional Haunting (both by Permuted Press).

 Posted on August 13, 2014, in Views From The Captain's Chair! and tagged bible, fiction, future, genre, horror, indie publishing, jake, Jake Bible, novel, publishing, science fiction, scifi, traditional publishing, writing.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Views From The Captain’s Chair!
+Episode Twenty-Eight: The Data Is A Lie!.